ibpdas/ValueLine/README.md

 This helps leaders understand:

-- What unlocks value now vs later
+- what unlocks value now vs later
-- Why early signals matter even when outcomes lag
+- why early signals matter even when outcomes lag
-- Where dependencies and decisions sit
+- where dependencies and decisions sit
-- How different results move at different speeds
+- how different results move at different speeds

+---

 ### ❗ What ValueLine isn’t

 To avoid confusion, ValueLine is **not**:

-- a data valuation framework
+- a valuation framework
 - a capability or maturity model (e.g., DAMA, DCAM)
 - a regulatory or compliance scorecard
 - a substitute for technical standards, governance or assurance

-ValueLine does **not** estimate financial, social or economic value.

-It does **not** audit capability or assign scores.
+ValueLine does **not** estimate economic value, audit capability or assign scores.

 Its purpose is simpler:
-> to accelerate path to value by explaining how foundational work leads to maturity, behaviour change and outcomes in federated organisations.
+> to accelerate the path to value by explaining how foundational work leads to maturity, behaviour change and outcomes in federated organisations.

 ---